ASP Is Fun

 -------------

 I alerted ServerPronto more than 30 days ago that I could not tolerate the lack of response and multi-hour delay before server issues were addressed.
-I stated that this account was to be cancelled as soon as possible.
+I stated that this account was to be canceled as soon as possible.
 I have sent in email messages.
 I have left voice messages.
 When you told me - over 30 days later - that you now wanted a fax sent in to confirm, I sent in your fax form.

 I will start calling every hour on the hour starting open of business today until I reach a human being at ServerPronto to address this issue.
 If I do not reach a human sometime today, I will be providing a full copy of all documentation of the issues over the past years to my legal team and turning the issue over to them.